Bickii/CarManagementSystem2/README.md

 and use the command "mvn clean install".
 2. Now we open the terminal of the main module pom.xml file and use command "mvn clean compile assembly:single".
 3. After that we need to open target terminal and use command "java --enable-preview -cp main-1.0-SNAPSHOT-jar-with-dependencies.jar com.app.main.App"
-4. Program will ask us to give the path of JSON file path on ur computer to turn on the application.
+4. Program will ask us to give the path of JSON file on ur computer to turn on the application.

 ## Stack